 #2 Make a meal in her company.

 There are multiple online wine sellers that can ship an entire case of champagne or wine to a doorstep.
-(Ask me how I know!)
-Of course, a hand delivered bottle and a friend to share it with is much appreciated too, but if you don't live nearby, consider sending a few bottles to celebrate the new baby.
+Of course, a hand-delivered bottle and a friend to share it with is much appreciated too, but if you don't live nearby, consider sending a few bottles to celebrate the new baby.

 Life doesn't slow down after adding a baby to the family.
-Groceries need purchased, Target runs still need to be made, and normal errands still need accomplished.
+Groceries need to be purchased, Target runs still need to be made, and normal errands still need to be accomplished.
 You can offer to grab the dry-cleaning or stop by the grocery store for her.
 You can sit in the car line and grab her older kids from school.
-If she is feeling adventurous, ask her if she would like company walking the aisles of Target.
+If she is feeling adventurous, ask her if she would like some company while walking the aisles of Target.